hledger

 Quick start

 This plain text accounting stuff is both useful and more fun than it sounds - care to give it a try ?
-See Get Started, or the following short guide:
+Read on... or see Get Started for more detailed tutorials.

 1. Install hledger